-An application by an interstate practitioner for admission is to - r.
-783D Part 32 - Proceedings under particular statutes
+An application by an interstate practitioner for admission is to -

 - (a) be made by originating application in accordance with these Rules of Court; and - (b) be accompanied by a notice in the prescribed form.

 783D.
 Hearing date

 On the filing of an application under rule 783C, the Registrar is to -